- What is Oracle Database?

 What is Oracle Replication?

 Oracle usage is increasingly prevalent, and organizations need a way to distribute, share and consolidate their data.
 Oracle Replication is the mechanism that makes it possible.
 Oracle Replication allows organizations to create, synch and distribute data over multiple locations, enable data sharing with users like partners or vendors, aggregate data from different offices, local and global.
 It can reduce analytics overhead with query offload, by splitting up online transaction processing (OLTP) and report generation onto different systems.
-Learn about AWS DMS Limitations for Oracle replication
+Oracle to Azure Cloud Migration (Know 2 Easy Methods)

 What does Oracle Replication do?